pivotal/docs-tap/getting-started/consume-services.md

-# Consume services walkthrough
+# Consume services on Tanzu Application Platform

 This guide walks you through deploying two application workloads and learning how to configure them to communicate over RabbitMQ.
 You will learn about the `tanzu services` CLI plug-in and the most important APIs for working with services on Tanzu Application Platform.

-Before you begin, for important background, see [Consuming services on Tanzu Application Platform](about-consuming-services.md).
+Before you begin, for important background, see [About consuming services on Tanzu Application Platform](about-consuming-services.md).

 ## <a id="overview"></a>Overview